SalemCyberAI/Utils/MS Defender/README.md

 When deploying the 'defender ATP to Salem' connection, a new API connection resource was created and needs to be authorized.

-1. Find the API connection created by deploying the Defender APT integration.
-The API connection will be prefixed by 'DefenderATP-'
+1. Find the API connection, named "Salem-DefenderATP", created by deploying the Defender APT integration.

 2. From the API connection resource, select Edit API connection and then select 'authorize'